 Oviposition Trap Sampling Protocol

 Mosquito traps were set randomly throughout Pittsburgh, PA with the goal of placing as many traps as possible without clustering our data.
 Ideal trap placements were upwind of areas littered with discarded containers that held standing water and next to abandoned houses with overgrown and unkempt land.
 Furthermore, all the traps were placed in relatively open spaces because mosquitoes will follow a CO2 plume to the trap.
 Carbon dioxide is denser than air and therefore lingers above the surface of the ground.
 The flow of the CO2 plume is therefore disrupted by tall grass, which impeded the mosquitos’ ability to find the trap (AMCA, 2005).
 It was also important that the traps be placed in shade because mosquitoes do not respond to the heat of direct sun (Yee, 2008), as well as out of view from the public as to reduce human tampering.
-If mosquito larvae was directly sampled in the field, they were collected in a small glass container, labeled, returned to the lab, identified and preserved in ethanol.
+If mosquito larvae were directly sampled in the field, they were collected in a small glass container, labeled, returned to the lab, identified and preserved in ethanol.

 We used basic plastic containers (Spring Star Inc., Woodinville, WA, USA) with dimensions (radius: 1.5’’ and height: 12’’) as traps; each possessed a screw-on lid and two small holes in each side for the mosquitos to enter and lay their eggs.
 We filled the trap with approximately 0.25 L of Oaktree infused rainwater and placed a red velvet pad for the mosquitos to lay their eggs.
 We stapled these pads to a Popsicle sticks to ensure that only half the pad remained below the surface of the imbued rainwater.
 Infusing the water with a mosquito attracting scent was accomplished by adding 6-8 oz. of trimmed oak tree leaves to two cups of rainwater and leaving the mixture to saturate for a week.
 Although the traps themselves were not labeled, we labeled the Popsicle sticks with sequential numbers that corresponded to GPS coordinates as well as a USI number that can be viewed on the state website (The Pennsylvania West Nile Virus Control Program, 2018).